 The Google Keyword Planner is the only free tool that can also return search volumes for each search key.

-Answer The Public tool SEO.
-Many users use their searches using the exact keyword ( dry keyword ).
-In our example, the dry keyword corresponds to " keywords ".
+Answer The Public tool.
+Many users use their searches using the exact keyword (dry keyword).
+In our example, the dry keyword corresponds to "keywords".

 But another very large slice of users prefers to use complete sentences such as:

 how can I place my site on google with keywords

 how do I choose keywords for my site

 These phrases express precise search intentions to which to respond and intercept, would guarantee a high volume of traffic to the website.